Bill would rename NYC subway stop after Stonewall, a landmark in LGBTQ+ rights movement

 “This change will memorialize the history of the modern LGBTQ civil rights movement and inspire NY to demand justice and equality for all,” state Sen. Brad Hoylman-Sigal, a Manhattan Democrat who sponsored the proposal, wrote on the social platform X following the Senate’s passage of the measure.

-The bill now heads to Gov. Kathy Hochul for her approval.
-Her office didn’t immediately respond to an email seeking comment Sunday.
+The bill now heads to Democratic Gov. Kathy Hochul for her approval.
+Her office said late Sunday it will review the legislation.

 The Stonewall Inn was raided by police June 28, 1969, sparking a riot and several days of protests that marked a groundbreaking moment in the fight for LGBTQ+ rights in the country.